Child Travel Consent Letter (UK)

 Child Arrangements Agreement (UK)

-Create a comprehensive Child Arrangements Agreement for England and Wales setting out where children will live, when they will spend time with each parent, and how decisions about their upbringing will be made.
+Create a detailed Child Arrangements Agreement for England and Wales setting out where children will live, when they will spend time with each parent, and how decisions about their upbringing will be made.
 Drafted in accordance with the Children Act 1989, the Children and Families Act 2014, and the welfare checklist under s.1(3) of the Children Act 1989.

 Separation Agreement (UK)

-Create a comprehensive Separation Agreement for England and Wales to regulate financial affairs, property division, spousal maintenance, child arrangements, pensions, and debts following the breakdown of a marriage or civil partnership.
+Create a detailed Separation Agreement for England and Wales to regulate financial affairs, property division, spousal maintenance, child arrangements, pensions, and debts following the breakdown of a marriage or civil partnership.
 Drafted in accordance with the Matrimonial Causes Act 1973 and the principles established in Edgar v Edgar [1980], with provision for conversion to a consent order on divorce.